Speaking of California and flipping California, hail I share with you this next headline.

 You won't find the word.

-The way they have attempted to modernize things here today.
+It was not a factor of the way they have attempted to modernize things here today.

 It's just lies.

-There's a distinct American culture that evolved from the United States founding, and that is what made America great, is what it allowed the human being to become.
+There's a distinct American culture that evolved from the United States founding, and that is what made America great, is what allowed the human being to become.

 The United States of America was the first place on earth where average people had the opportunity to become the greatest among all people.

-It was the first time in human history where people were allowed to pursue the best of their abilities to whatever desire they wanted, because it was a nation founded under the concept of human beings being born free.
+It was the first time in human history where people were allowed to pursue the best of their abilities to whatever desire they wanted because it was a nation founded under the concept of human beings being born free.

 It wasn't anything to do with immigration.